 If a father has not had contact with his children after they were born, was abusive to the children or their mother, or otherwise abandoned the family, he may be subject to proceedings to terminate his parental rights.
 If a Roswell judge decides to terminate a dad’s parental rights based on such behavior, he would have no legal relationship with the child and would not be allowed to visit or make any decisions on the child’s behalf.
 Termination of parental rights is permanent, so fathers who are facing a case for termination should get help from experienced legal counsel immediately.

 Fathers have to make tough decisions during family law cases and may need experienced legal representation to help them make the best decisions for their family.
-If you are a father pursuing a divorce or child custody matter, or if you need to modify your existing family law agreement, a Roswell fathers’ rights attorney could help you learn more about your rights.
+If you are a father pursuing a divorce or child custody matter, or if you need to modify your existing family law agreement, a Roswell fathers’ rights lawyer could help you learn more about your rights.
 Call today to speak with a member of our intake team.